-EPA requires Ecology, EFSEC, and local air agencies to fund their operating permit programs by collecting fees from facilities subject to the program.
+EPA requires Ecology, EFSEC, and local air agencies to fund their air operating permit programs by collecting fees from facilities subject to the program.
 The fees collected must be sufficient to cover the costs of developing and administering the program.
-Ecology, EFSEC, and local air agencies each have operating permit fee schedules in their respective rules.
+Ecology, EFSEC, and local air agencies each have air operating permit fee schedules in their respective rules.

-Ecology determines its operating permit fees based on a workload analysis and budget prepared each biennium.
-The analysis identifies permit administration activities needed to issue and oversee operating permits at facilities under Ecology’s jurisdiction.
-It also identifies activities associated with development and oversight of the statewide operating permit program for the biennium.
+Ecology determines its air operating permit fees based on a workload analysis and budget prepared each biennium.
+The analysis identifies permit administration activities needed to issue and oversee air operating permits at facilities under Ecology’s jurisdiction.
+It also identifies activities associated with development and oversight of the statewide air operating permit program for the biennium.

 For the most recent fee schedule, contact: Crystal Alford, (509) 329-3595

-Permit actions include:
+Air operating permit actions include:

-For more information on the action published in the permit register, contact Ecology, EFSEC, or the local air agency with jurisdiction.
+For more information about the action(s) published in the Air Operating Permit Register, contact Ecology, EFSEC, or the local air agency with jurisdiction.

-Agency contact: Crystal Alford, (509) 329-3595
+Contact: Crystal Alford, (509) 329-3595

-Performance audits of Ecology’s and each local air agency’s operating permit program are conducted yearly.
+Performance audits of Ecology’s and each local air agency’s air operating permit program are conducted yearly.
 They include:

-Results of EPA’s most recent evaluation of the permit writing portion of the air operating permit program (Program Review) can be found here.
+Results of EPA’s most recent evaluation of the permit writing portion of the air operating permit program (program review) can be found here.

-Results of EPA’s evaluation of the compliance and enforcement portion of the air operating permit program (State Review Framework) can be found here
+Results of EPA’s evaluation of the compliance and enforcement portion of the air operating permit program (state review framework) can be found here.

 For more information